Does the School of Public Health offer any Certificate Programs?

 We have 8 different Doctoral Programs housed within our 6 School of Public Health units.
 These include Environmental Health Sciences; Kinesiology; Family Science; Maternal and Child Health; Health Services Research; Epidemiology; and Behavioral and Community Health.
 The PhD in Biostatistics and Bioinformatics is a joint program between the Department of Epidemiology and Biostatistics and the Math Department, managed by the Statistics program.

 Are there any online programs at UMD School of Public Health?

-Currently we have two online programs.
+Currently we have four online programs.